aeternity/protocol/specification/node/api/README.md

 ## Channels WebSocket API definition

-The æternity node publishes a [JSON-RPC API](https://www.jsonrpc.org/specification) for managing state channels over WebSocket connections.
+The aeternity node publishes a [JSON-RPC API](https://www.jsonrpc.org/specification) for managing state channels over WebSocket connections.
 The 'legacy' protocol was removed.

 ### Description

 Channels provide means for off-chain transactions with functionality of on-chain dispute resolution.
-Channels require persisted connections to æternity nodes.
+Channels require persisted connections to aeternity nodes.
 Each participant in a channel uses one's own trusted node.
 For persistence of this connection, WebSockets are used.
 Channels have on-chain state that persists who the participants are and the